smarty/changelog/cloud/us-autocomplete-pro-data.md

 Changes:
 - Latest updates from all upstream packages and providers.

+## 2025.10.D - 2025-10-08
+We are beginning our phased rollout of us-autocomplete-pro-data 2025.10.D.
+This process is scheduled to be completed by 2025-10-08 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Latest updates from all upstream packages and providers.

 ## 2025.10.A - 2025-10-02
 We are beginning our phased rollout of us-autocomplete-pro-data 2025.10.A.
 This process is scheduled to be completed by 2025-10-03 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: